Project management can be daunting, even for the most experienced project managers.

 For best results, ensure you have a communication plan shortly after beginning a project and that it includes all relevant parties.

-Project management best practices set you up for success
+Project principles set you up for success

 There’s no one way to manage a project effectively.
 Good project management often involves changing and adapting your style as you go.